-Equal, Self-determined and Free – still distant goals for the majority of girls and women worldwide.
+Equal, Self-determined and Free – this is still a distant goal for the majority of girls and women around the world.

-TERRE DES FEMMES aims for a life without gender-based discrimination, violence and exploitation – in Germany and all over the world.
+TERRE DES FEMMES aims to make a life without gender-based discrimination, violence, and exploitation possible – in Germany and around the world.

-- Equal: before the law, in the working world, in career and education options as well as when sharing family work
+- Equal: before the law, in the workplace, concerning career and educational opportunities, as well as regarding their share of household chores

-- Self-determined: when it comes to sexuality and within all life decisions like relationships, marriage, motherhood, choice of profession, and participation in public life
+- Self-determined: in sexual matters and all life decisions such as relationships, marriage, motherhood, choice of profession, and participation in public life

-- Free: from role compulsions and all forms of violence
+- Free: from coercive gender roles and all forms of violence

 The social reality

-- In their liberty through religious and cultural norms, taboos and restrictive regulations for behaviour and clothing (for example wearing the burka)
+- in their freedom through religious and cultural norms, taboos, and behavior and clothing restrictions (e.g. the requirement to wear a burka)

-- In their development through denied or substandard education, disadvantages in the working world and the lack of opportunities to escape poverty
+- in their development through denied or substandard education, disadvantages in the workplace, and inescapable poverty

-- In their spirit through an education that promotes immaturity and self-debasement, as well as through the predefinition of a stereotypical image of femininity
+- in their mind through the promotion of immaturity and self-debasement, as well as through the imposition of a stereotypical image of femininity

-- In their bodily integrity through the ritual of female genital mutilation (FGM), which is carried out thousands of times daily in several parts of the world
+- in their bodily integrity through the practice of female genital mutilation (FGM), which occurs thousands of times a day in large parts of the world

-People of female sex or gender are victims of specific violence on a daily basis worldwide – in war, in the family, in the public sphere: raped, abused, enslaved in prostitution, forced to marry, murdered for the atonement of “infringed family honour” or because of the lack of a dowry.
-People of female sex or gender are eventually not even born but aborted systemically in many parts of the world due to a supposed inferiority.
+Every day female persons are victims of gender-specific forms of violence around the world – in war, in the family, in the public sphere: raped, abused, forced into prostitution, forced to marry, murdered for the atonement of “infringed family honour” or because of a lacking dowry.

-Therefore, we reject every form of cultural relativism: misogynistic customs that are based on cultural or religious roots in minorities in our society are also intolerable.
+We therefore reject all forms of cultural relativism: misogynistic traditions of minorities that refer to cultural or religious roots are also intolerable.
 Human rights apply without limitations.

-Our goals and our approach are oriented towards the Universal Declaration of Human Rights of 1948, the Convention on the Elimination of All Forms of Discrimination against Women of 1979 (CEDAW), the Beijing Platform of Action of the Fourth World Conference on Women in 1995, and the Convention on preventing and combating violence against women and domestic violence of 2011.
-We see ourselves as rooted in the tradition of the international feminist movement and strive towards continuous progress and solidarity.
+Our goals and our approach are based on the Universal Declaration of Human Rights of 1948, the Convention on the Elimination of All Forms of Discrimination against Women of 1979 (CEDAW), the Beijing Platform of Action of the Fourth World Conference on Women in 1995, and the Council of Europe Convention on preventing and combating violence against women and domestic violence of 2011 (Istanbul-Convention), ratified by Germany only recently in June 2018.
+We see ourselves as rooted in the tradition of the international feminist movement and we seek continuous progress and solidarity.

-TERRE DES FEMMES is politically independent, strictly secular, and takes an unequivocal stand for the rights of girls and women.
-In our work, we rely on international networking, comprehensive information, targeted actions and campaigns in the public, as well as supporting specific projects abroad.
+TERRE DES FEMMES is politically independent, strictly secular, and we take an unequivocal stand for the rights of girls and women.
+In our work, we rely on international networking, comprehensive information, targeted activities and awareness-raising campaigns, and we support a certain number of projects abroad.
 Our main topics are: